elia/inesita-rb.github.io/_includes/layout.md

 ## Layout

-`Layout` its a component that is used as a common part on every page.
+`Layout` is a component that is used as a common part on every page.

 ```ruby
 class Layout